Topic: Mollie Rodie: Carnival queen

 Beyond the pageants

-Mollie married in 1942 and left the dramatic world of pageantry when her Otago sheep-farmer husband returned from the war.
+Mollie married in 1942, but by 1943 her husband had left New Zealand on active service in the Italian campaign.
+He did not return to New Zealand until January 1946.
+Mollie lived in Wellington during these years, continuing all her work.
+She left the dramatic world of pageantry when her husband returned from the war and they moved south to his Otago sheep farm.
 But she kept working in fashion, continuing a busy freelance career in writing and design.